 The core process taking place is the generation of a field of rays.
 An analogy is a ship's gun which is swept in a series of circles, each at a different atitude.
 An algorithm takes the number of rays requested, and calculates the number of alitude steps to be taken.
 At each steps the number of asiltude steps to be taken.
 At each steps the number of asiltude steps to be taken.
-At each steps the number of asiltude steps to prove a steps of the alitude angle, to ensure an even spread), and the actual alitude and azimuth angle at each step is used to calculate the line equation of the ray.
+At each steps the number of asiltude steps to spready. and the actual alitude and azimuth angle at each step is used to calculate the line equation of the ray.
 Once the ray has set off, it repeats a series of actions: